Russia

 5. Health and Lifespan

-The Toy Bob is a remarkably long-lived breed, with a lifespan of 15 to 20 years.
-This extraordinary longevity is one of the breed’s most noteworthy qualities and reflects the genetic health of the naturally small foundation population.
+The Toy Bob is a long-lived breed, with a lifespan of 15 to 20 years.
+This longevity reflects the genetic health of the naturally small foundation population.

 Natural Smallness vs. Dwarfism